-By way of background it should be noted that at about \$ 2 8 8 5 6 p.m. on April 4, 1968, while standing on second floor balcony outside room 306 of the Hotel Lorraine, Memphis, Tennessee, King was shot and killed.
+By way of background it should be noted that at about \$ 2 8 5 6 p.m. on April 4, 1968, while standing on second floor balcony outside room 306 of the Hotel Lorraine, Memphis, Tennessee, Ess King was shot and killed.

-Memphis teletype dated April 2, 1968, reflects that King and other Southern Christian Leadership Conference (SCLC) officials were due to arrive in Memphis at 10:15 a.m. on Dep.
-AD Adm.
-April 3, 1968, via Eastern Airlines from Atlanta.
-Dep AD Inv.
-Memphis teletype dated April 2, 1968, attached)
+King and other Southern Christian Leadership Conference (SCLC)

+officials were due to arrive in Memphis at 10:15 a.m. on

+per AD Adm.
+April 3, 1968, via Eastern Airlines from Atlanta. (copy of per AD Inv.
+Liemphis teletype dated April 2, 1968, attached)

-After King's death, an interview with Reverend Ralph David Abernathy, a close associate of King, reflected that he Files & Com. and King registered into the Hotel Lorraine in Memphis,
+After King's death, an interview with Reverend Ralph Ext.
+Affeirs - David Abernathy, a close associate of King, reflected that he files & Com. and King registered into the Hotel Lorraine in Memphis,